 Singh withdrew his resignation after a meeting with the Congress observers—Bhupesh Baghel, Bhupinder Singh Hooda and D.K.
 Shivakumar—who had been dispatched to Shimla by party president Mallikarjun Kharge.

-Singh, the Public Works Minister, had announced in the morning that he was quitting the council of ministers and would submit his resignation to the chief minister and the governor.
+Singh, the Public Works Minister, had announced in the morning that he was quitting the council of ministers and will submit his resignation to the chief minister and the Governor.

 Singh is the son of Himachal Congress president Pratibha Singh.
 His father Virbhadra Singh was a former chief minister who died in 2021.

-The dramatic turn of events began unfolding in the hill state on Wednesday after Congress candidate Abhishek Manu Singhvi lost the Rajya Sabha election as several party MLAs cross-voted for the BJP.
+The dramatic turn of events began unfolding in the hill state on Wednesday after Congress candidate Abhishek Manu Singhvi lost the Rajya Sabha election after several party MLAs cross-voted to the BJP.

-Singhvi was defeated by BJP's Harsh Mahajan on Tuesday through a draw of lots after the two candidates bagged 34 votes each.
-In the 68-member House, the Congress has 40 seats and the support of three independents, while the BJP has only 25 members.
+Singhvi was defeated by BJP's Harsh Mahajan Tuesday through a draw of lots, after the two candidates bagged 34 votes each.
+In the 68-member House, the Congress has 40 seats and the support of three independents while the BJP has only 25 members.

-In a damage control exercise, Congress chief Kharge sent three observers to Shimla to talk to the disgruntled MLAs and Singh.
+In a damage control exercise, party chief Kharge sent three observers to Shimla to talk to the disgruntled MLAs and Singh.

 Congress general secretary Jairam Ramesh said Kharge has asked the observers and AICC in-charge for the state Rajeev Shukla to speak to all MLAs, including those who are disgruntled, and submit a comprehensive report to him soon.